sampsyo/cs6120/content/blog/2022-03-21-conservative-gc/index.md

 - The design, implementation, and evaluation of new conservative collectors that use the object map, against their prior conservative collectors.
+  - Conservative RC Immix, introduced in this paper, is 1% _faster_ than Gen Immix, the best-performing exact collector.

 # Techniques

 ## Existing Exact Collectors

 ## Making Collectors Conservative

 # Evaluation